pranabekka/pranabekka.github.io/content/connect-4-gleam.md

-Initially I put it all into a single function with lots of case statements, but as I was implementing it in Rust (what can I say), I was encourage to have a string function for each type.
+Initially I put it all into a single function with lots of case statements, but as I was implementing it in Rust (what can I say), I was encouraged to have a string function for each type.
 The Rust display trait is weirdly complicated, by the way.
 Anyway, I made a string function for each type, delegating down the chain for each new one.